Survival statistics for bladder cancer

-This page is about statistics and what they can tell us about the outlook for people with bladder cancer.
+Survival statistics for bladder cancer.
 There is information about

 Bladder cancer statistics and outlook

 Outlook means what is likely to happen in the future.
 Your doctor may call this your prognosis.
 With bladder cancer, the likely outcome depends on whether the cancer is just in the bladder lining or whether it has spread into the muscle wall of the bladder or beyond.
 The grade can also be important.
 The grade means how abnormal the cells look under the microscope.

 We have quite detailed information below about the likely outcome of different stages of bladder cancer.
 The statistics are intended as a general guide only.
 For the more complete picture in your case, you’d have to speak to your own specialist.

 We include statistics because people ask for them, but not everyone wants to read this type of information.
 If you don't want to read about the outlook for bladder cancer you can go back to the treating bladder cancer page.